Instagram AmazingRibs Facebook AmazingRibs X - Meathead Pinterest AmazingRibs Youtube AmazingRibs

 I'm a Kansas City Barbecue Society Certified Barbecue Judge (CBJ).
 I run an EOS and I prefer all log cooks for the romance of it all.
 Heck I'd distill my own whiskey if the law man would let me!
 (But he doesn't so I doesn't, promise).

 I operate a Yoder loaded Wichita offset smoker.
 I also run a Weber 22" kettle and a 26" kettle, both the Original Premium as they're now called.
 The 22" contains a Slow 'N Sear, an original prototype model.
 The 26" kettle contains the newer Slow 'N Sear XL.
 Both are seriously the best thing to happen to a kettle grill since charcoal itself.
 I also have an 18" Weber Jumbo Joe and the 14" Smokey Joe.
-The gas grill recently got given away and the old Brinkmann cabinet style charcoal smoker has been re-purposed to be my log pre-burner for long all-log cooks.
+In addition to the Webers I have the Slow 'N Sear Masterkettle and the Travel Kettle.
+There's a SnS Kamado in the mix, as well as a Grilla Silverbac pellet cooker, a Masterbuilt Gravity 560, and a Traeger Flatrock 3-burner griddle.

 Other things that help support BBQ in my house

-My "day" job is working full time in a hospital as a licensed, certified and registered respiratory therapist (RRT), on night shift.
-I am certified in BLS, ACLS, and NRP.
-Some nights I have time to spend here in The Pit, some nights I don't.
+My day job is working full time in a hospital as a licensed, certified and registered respiratory therapist (RRT).
+I was night shift for about 14-15 years, and recently switched to day shift.
+I am certified in BLS, ACLS, NRP, and PALS.
+Some days I have time to spend here in The Pit, some most I don't.
 I'm the guy that does your EKG, pokes your wrist for blood (ABG), gives you your nebulizer, puts that big bulky mask on you (and corrects you to say CPAP instead of C-pack), and when all else fails helps intubate you and runs your ventilator.
 I love my job, but it has its challenges and bad days as literally any job would (except the Samuel Adams beer taster guy/girl).

 Rule:

-Have fun here and be nice, we're all friends!
+Have fun here and be nice, we're all friends even if you don't know it yet!

 Last edited by Huskee; September 26, 2015, 12:02 AM.